vapor/docs/4.0/docs/deploy/digital-ocean.md

-# Deploying to Digital Ocean
+# Deploying to DigitalOcean

 This guide will walk you through deploying a simple Hello, world Vapor application to a [Droplet](https://www.digitalocean.com/products/droplets/).
-To follow this guide, you will need to have a [Digital Ocean](https://www.digitalocean.com) account with billing configured.
+To follow this guide, you will need to have a [DigitalOcean](https://www.digitalocean.com) account with billing configured.

 ## Create Server